Property Tax Frequently Asked Questions

 Can I appeal my taxes when I receive my annual property tax notice?

 No, your property taxes cannot be appealed.
 However, if you notice an issue or have a question about your property assessment, contact BC Assessment to discuss your concerns.
-If your concerns are not resolved, you may file a Notice of Complaint to appeal your assessment by January 31.
+If your concerns are not resolved, an independent appeal process exists to have your assessment reviewed.
+The first level of appeal is to the Property Assessment Review Panel (PARP).

 Why do I pay taxes for services I don't use?